Ashton Kutcher Hangs Out With His Former Stepdaughter Rumer Willis

 Both celebs kept their looks casual yet classy, with Kutcher rocking a black jacket and blue jeans with a ball cap, while Willis -- sporting jet black hair -- kept warm in an off-white sweater and tan slacks.

-Kutcher's wife, Mila Kunis -- with whom he shares 4-year-old daughter Wyatt and 2-year-old son Dimitri -- sat down on Marc Maron's WTF podcast last July, where she defended the actor's "normal, real" marriage to Moore and talked about Kutcher's lasting friendship with his former step-daughters.
+Kutcher's wife, Mila Kunis -- with whom he shares 4-year-old daughter Wyatt and 2-year-old son Dimitri -- sat down on Marc Maron's WTF podcast last July, and defended the actor's "normal, real" marriage to Moore and talked about Kutcher's lasting friendship with his former step-daughters.

 "They had three kids they were raising," Kunis said.
 "It was, like, a normal life… He was younger, but he loved those kids."